-How does a horse look at and assess a fence?
-Understanding this as a rider is key to being able to jump clear, stay safe around a course and keep both you and your horse feeling confident.
+How does a horse look at and assess a fence when you are asking them to jump it?
+Understanding this as a rider is key to being able to go clear and stay safe around a course, as well as keeping both you and your horse feeling confident.

-Whatever type of fence you and your horse are tackling — whether it’s showjumps or cross-country fences, for example — he needs to be able to look and see the obstacle if he’s going to be able to clear it.
+Whatever type of fence you and your horse are tackling — whether it’s showjumps or cross-country fences, for example — they need to be able to look and see the obstacle if they’re going to be able to clear it.

 “Sight of a horse is a fascinating thing,” says Lucinda.
 “The distance vision of a horse is the bottom half of his eye; if he’s on the bit coming into a fence he actually can’t see it so it’s our job to say, ‘Oi, get your head up, there’s a fence’.